All Episodes

 The man is holding a town hall, and I put that in quotes, a town hall meeting, but it's only supposed to be with favorable questions.

-If he can't if he can't really handle a tough question from the opposition, maybe he should just stick to the teleprompter.
+If he can't really handle a tough question from the opposition, maybe he should just stick to the teleprompter.

 Because town hall meetings are supposed to be a give and take.

-And and and I listened to him hem and whore through the questioning by Mr. Rhodes last night.
+And I listened to him hem and whore through the questioning by Mr. Rhodes last night.

-Um and he doesn't know how to handle the give and take.
+And he doesn't know how to handle a give and take.

 If it's not staged, if it's not scripted, if it's not put on paper for him to have the answer ready for a question, he can't do it.

-I I I think he's uh he's not had a deal with uh criticism much whole life.
+I think he's not had to deal with criticism much whole life.

-Joe, uh you you're you're out there, you're grassroots organizer.
+Joe, you're out there, you're a grassroots organizer.

-When you hear uh Dana Perino say what she said last night, or Brad Blakeman, why do you think they're saying what why they're on Fox, and what what point are they uh trying to make?
+When you hear Dana Perino say what she said last night, or Brad Blakeman, why do you think they're single?

 I don't know.